tiny-dancer/notes/authn.md

 A constant option in all applications is to implement your own authentication from the ground up.
 This is generally faciliated by framework-level libraries and can be straight forward to start with.
 However, as stated earlier this approach is not recommended.
 Authentication is not a business differentiator for most applications, be mindful of the added legal and scope risk when deciding this approach.

-## How This Applies in Optum

-Most applications use one of three IdP's for their application: HealthSafe ID, Optum ID, or Enterprise ID (MS).
-Each one of these IdP's support OpenID Connect while Enterprise ID also supports SAML 2.0.
-No UHG IdP supports _Identity Brokering_.

-Cloud applications often utilize Azure AD B2C, AWS Cognito, or Okta to receive the benefits of _identity brokering_ when integrating with a UHG IdP.